Technology in Research

 Here at Edentify, we’re always looking for new and better ways to conduct research.
 Emerging technologies being used in studies is something we’ve seen steadily grow in the market research industry of late.

 To better understand perceptions and attitudes toward these technologies, we went to the source and asked our dedicated research community what they thought about a select number of new techniques.
+These were:

 - Visual tracking (tracks the activity of the eye on the screen).